procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Changes object color in selected, default, and xray mode.
+Changes the color of an object while in three modes; `default`, `selected` or `xray`.
+Default is while the object is neither selected or in X Ray mode.
+Selected is while the object is selected.
+X Ray is while in X Ray mode.

 #### Parameters